MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 Content means the images, sounds, videos, and text contained in your extension, the tiles, notifications, error messages, or ads exposed through your extension, and anything delivered from a server or to which your extension connects.

-Because extensions and Microsoft Edge Add-ons are used around the world, these requirements are interpreted and applied in the context of regional and cultural norms
+Because extensions and Microsoft Edge Add-ons are used around the world, these requirements are interpreted and applied in the context of regional and cultural norms.

 <!-- ------------------------------ -->